RCMartins/blinky/docs/configuration.md

 Default: `false`

 #### onlyMutateDiff
-If set, only mutates added and edited files in git diff against the master branch.
+If set, only mutates added and edited files in git diff against the main branch.

 Default: false